U.S. investor lawyers seek new law to beef up broker disclosures

-(Reuters) - Congress should pass legislation requiring Wall Street’s industry-funded watchdog to plug significant gaps in the disclosure system it uses to present brokers’ backgrounds to investors, a group of investor lawyers said on Thursday.
+March 6 (Reuters) - Congress should pass legislation requiring Wall Street’s industry-funded watchdog to plug significant gaps in the disclosure system it uses to present brokers’ backgrounds to investors, a group of investor lawyers said in a report released on Thursday.

-FINRA does not go as far as some U.S. state securities regulators do in providing disclosures to investors, the group said in a report that raises questions about whether the Financial Industry Regulatory Authority’s BrokerCheck service provides all the information investors need to choose a broker.
+FINRA does not go as far as some U.S. state securities regulators do in providing disclosures to investors, the group said.
+The report raises questions about whether the Financial Industry Regulatory Authority’s BrokerCheck service provides all the information investors need to choose a broker.

 For example, BrokerCheck does not typically disclose specific reasons why a broker was fired or bankruptcies from more than 10 years ago, the Public Investors Arbitration Bar Association (PIABA), which developed the study, said.

-That is the case even though FINRA and states both retrieve information from a larger database that the industry and regulators use to research brokers’ pasts, PIABA said.
+That is the case even though FINRA and states both retrieve their information from a larger database that the industry and regulators use to research brokers’ pasts, PIABA said.
+[ID: nL1N0M21JI]

 FINRA, the group alleges, has ignored multiple requests to include the same breadth of information in BrokerCheck that appears in the larger database it runs, known as the Central Registration Depository.